Depression Therapy in Dubai

 Overcome your depression with support from our expert psychologists in Dubai.

-Depression is a relatively common - yet potentially serious - condition that can affect your quality of life.
+Depression is a relatively common (The World Health Organization estimates that around 300 million people suffer from some form of depression worldwide)- yet potentially serious - condition that can affect your quality of life.
 The good news is that depression is manageable and treatable.
 The first step is acknowledging that you might be struggling - which you have already done by finding this page.
 The second step is asking for help.
 What are you waiting for?
 Take the next step and reach out - it could very well change your life.
 Remember, needing support doesn’t make you weak or flawed.
 We all need a little extra help sometimes and our expert psychologists are here for you.

 We offer confidential and caring depression treatment for children, teenagers, and adults in Dubai.
 Our depression treatment is available in English, Arabic, French, and Russian.

 Get in touch to find out how we can help you overcome your depression.
 Contact us however you feel most comfortable, whether it’s through email, Whatsapp, webform, phone-call (+971 56 895 2347), Instagram message, Facebook chat… whatever works best for you!
 Our goal is to make you comfortable.

 Depression is a mood disorder marked by persistent sadness and diminished interest in things that you used to enjoy.
 It affects your thoughts, feelings, and behaviors in a number of ways.
 Depression interferes with your daily life by making it difficult to manage your routines, responsibilities, and relationships.

 Are you wondering if you are depressed?
 Here are the symptoms of depression:

 Low mood (feeling sad, feeling depressed, or feeling down for most of the day)